filipstefansson/query-fns/README.md

 ### Pull requests

-If you want to help improve this libtparary, feel free to create a pull request with new features or bugfixes.
+If you want to help improve this library, feel free to create a pull request with new features or bugfixes.

 The aim is to have:
   * 90%+ [flow](https://flow.org/) coverage
   * 100% test coverage

+To check this, refer to the [develop](#develop) section.